 Step Five - Provision New Servers with Keys

-The best way to use your key is when you provision a new server, set the key as creation.
+The best way to use your key is when you provision a new server and set the key as creation.

 Server Creation Choose Key

-You can choose as many keys as you would like when setting up the server, for example each team member, who have there own keys.
+You can choose as many keys as you would like when setting up the server, for example, each team member, who has their own keys.
 If your key is not on the list just click the New SSH Key button

-When selecting a SSH key to login, you will not get a password emailed to you.
+When selecting an SSH key to log in, you will not get a password emailed to you.

 Step Six - Login

 Logging in to the server is now simple.
-From your machines ssh client (terminal) type the ssh command.
-Ubuntu uses root@ to login, coreos uses core@ so just check the image as to which user to use.
-Or if you have setup a new user, use that username
+From your machine's ssh client (terminal) type the ssh command.
+Ubuntu uses root@ to log in, and coreos uses core@ so just check the image as to which user to use.
+Or if you have set up a new user, use that username